 The Citizen Participation Process is conducted according to public participation policies and procedures detailed in the City's CDBG Standard Procedures manual.
 The process includes at least two public meetings/hearings and a public comment period for citizens to provide feedback on proposed plans.
-This year, a public meeting/information session took place via Zoom Webinar on October 8, 2020.
-A public comment period began on January 18, 2021 and will conclude on February 16, 2021, with a virtual public hearing on February 16, 2021.
+This year, a public meeting/information session took place via Zoom Webinar on August 24, 2021, with a repeat session on August 26, 2021.
+A public comment period will begin on Monday, January 17, 2022, concluding on Tuesday, February 15, 2022, with a public hearing at the regularly scheduled City Council meeting, held on the same evening.